freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/algorithms/search-algorithms/index.md

 title: Search Algorithms
 ---
 ## Search Algorithms
-In computer science, a search algorithm is any algorithm which solves the Search problem, namely, to retrieve information stored within some data structure, or calculated in the search space of a problem domain.
-Examples of such structures include but are not limited to a Linked List, an Array data structure, or a Search tree.
-The appropriate search algorithm often depends on the data structure being searched, but also on any a priori knowledge about the data.
+In computer science, a search algorithm is any algorithm which solves the Search problem, namely, to retrieve information stored within some data structure or calculated in the search space of a problem domain.
+Examples of such structures include Linked Lists, Array data structures, Search trees and many more.
+The appropriate search algorithm often depends on the data structure being searched but also on prior knowledge about the data.
 <a href='https://en.wikipedia.org/wiki/Search_algorithm' target='_blank' rel='nofollow'>More on wikipedia</a>.

-This kind of algorithms is looking at the problem of re-arranging an array of items in asceding order.
-The two most clasical examples of that is the binary-search and the mergesort algorithm.
+This kind of algorithm looks at the problem of re-arranging an array of items in asceding order.
+The two most clasical examples of that is the binary search and the merge sort algorithm.

 In the following links you can also find more information about:
 * <a href="">Binary</a> Search